liviamiyabara/Election_Analysis/README.md

   ![ScreenShot](https://github.com/liviamiyabara/Election_Analysis/blob/main/analysis/County%20largest%20number%20%20of%20votes.png)

-* Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+* Provide a breakdown of the number of votes (stated in the parentesis) and the percentage of the total votes each candidate received.

   ![ScreenShot](https://github.com/liviamiyabara/Election_Analysis/blob/main/analysis/Candidates%20vote%20breakdown.png)